+Top

-Top Full title (Title should be both English and Tamil.
+Full title (Title should be both English and Tamil.
 Title should be in English only for English medium)

-Middleby

-Index number of candidate (author)

-of

-the

-Bottom middle Name

-department, faculty and university year of submission

-4. Front Page Format:

-The first leaf should be the title page having the following format:
+Middle by Index number of candidate (author) Bottom middle Name of the department, faculty and university year of submission 4.
+FRONT PAGE FORMAT: The first leaf should be th ne title page having the following

-Top Full title (Title should be both

-English and Tamil.

-Title should be in English only for English medium)

-Middle by Index number of candidate

-(author)

-Bottom middle

-Dissertation submitted the South Eastern University of sri Lanka for the award of the Degree Of Bachelor of Arts / Bachelor of Business Administration, Bachelor of Commerce / Bachelor Science of in
+Full title (Title should be both English and Tamil.
+Title should be in English only for English medium) Index number of candidate Middle by (author) Bottom middle Dissertation submitted to the South Eastern University of Sri Lanka for the award of the Degree of Bachelor of Arts / Bachelor of Business Administration, Bachelor of Commerce / Bachelor of Science in (Subject) on (Font - 16, Double Spacing)

-.....
-(Subject) on

-.....
-(Font - 16,

-Double Spacing)